1. Answers

 2. Implementing Auth for Prometheus Long-Term Storage with VMAuth

-This guide will show you how to implement authentication for Prometheus long-term storage using VMAuth on Kubernetes.
-We will set up a Kubernetes cluster, deploy Prometheus, and configure VMAuth to secure access to Prometheus metrics.
+In this guide, we will explore how to implement authentication for Prometheus long-term storage using VMAuth on Kubernetes.
+The objective is to enhance the security of your Prometheus metrics by setting up a Kubernetes cluster, deploying Prometheus for monitoring, and configuring VMAuth to control access to the stored metrics.

 Key Points